 San Antonio has a major airport, which is just a 15-minute drive from the city itself.
-The capitol of Texas, Austin, is about 70 miles north.
+The capital of Texas, Austin, is about 70 miles north.
 Dallas/Fort Worth, on the other hand, is a 4-hour drive.

 The heart of San Antonio is the Alamo.
 Anyone staying in a hotel downtown can likely walk to the Alamo.
 From many of the major downtown San Antonio hotels, the Alamo is at most a 3/4 mile walk.
 Be sure to ask the concierge for directions.

-Anyone that is interested in the history of the United States, the Republic of Texas and the various claims to the land by Spain, Mexico and France should visit the Alamo, site of the legendary battle between Mexican and Texian forces for the independence of Texas from Mexico.
+Anyone that is interested in the history of the United States, the Republic of Texas and the various claims to the land by Spain, Mexico and France should visit the Alamo, the site of the legendary battle between Mexican and Texian forces for the independence of Texas from Mexico.

 While the Alamo fell to the Mexican Army after a heroic 13-day battle, the efforts of defenders of the Alamo set the stage for eventual victory over Mexico shortly thereafter.
 The Republic of Texas enjoyed a period of independence as its own country until the United States of America finally annexed the region as the 28th State in 1845.

 Visiting Hours, Parking and Admission to the Alamo

 In addition to the special events regularly scheduled at the Alamo, take note of the following:

 Regular hours during which you may visit the Alamo are Monday through Sunday, 9:00 a.m. until 5:30 p.m.
 During summer months, hours are 9:00 a.m. until 7:00 p.m.
 The Alamo is closed on Christmas eve and Christmas Day.